whichdigital/active-rest-client/README.md

 ### Configuration

 ActiveRestClient uses Faraday to allow switching HTTP backends, the default is Patron.
-To change the used backend just set it in the class by passing as Faraday supported adapter symbol.
+To change the used backend just set it in the class by setting `adapter` to a Faraday supported adapter symbol.

 ```ruby
 ActiveRestClient::Base.adapter = :net_http